-When selecting a new enterprise resource planning (ERP) system, one of the key factors in your decision will be whether you choose cloud ERP or on-premise ERP.
-Cloud ERP systems have become much more popular in recent years—especially among small to midsize businesses.
+When selecting a new enterprise resource planning (ERP) system, one of the key battles is cloud ERP vs on-premises ERP.
+Cloud ERP has become much more popular in recent years among small to midsize businesses.
 But there are still many reasons why a firm might choose a traditional, on-premise system.
-After previously discussing the security concerns many businesses have regarding Cloud ERP, it’s now time to discuss another major factor – costs.
+After previously discussing the security concerns businesses have, it’s now time to discuss another major factor – costs.

-The biggest difference between these two systems is how they are deployed and it is this that has a major influence on the costs.
-As we know, cloud-based ERP software is hosted on the vendor’s servers and accessed through an internet connection.
-With this type of deployment – Saas or Software-as-a-Service – the software and data is managed centrally by the ERP vendor.
-On-premise software is installed locally, on a company’s own computers and servers and managed by their own IT team.
-Some vendors also offer “hybrid” deployments, in which cloud software is hosted on a business’s on-premise servers.
+The biggest difference between these two systems is their deployment and this has a major influence on the costs.
+For cloud-based ERP, vendors host software on their servers and you access them through an internet connection.
+With this type of deployment – Saas or Software-as-a-Service – the ERP vendor manages software and data.

-Cloud software is priced under a monthly or annual subscription basis.
-A key difference with cloud-based ERP software is that system upgrades and enhancements are released on an ongoing basis and the costs are wrapped into the subscription costs.
+Cloud software uses a monthly or annual subscription for its price.
+A key difference with cloud-based ERP software is that system upgrades and enhancements release on an ongoing basis, with costs baked into the subscription.

-When cloud ERP first made an appearance, the overall software costs and total cost of ownership was markedly cheaper than on-premise.
-However, we’re now seeing instances where the cost differentials of each are not so wide apart – it’s a different cost and payment model, but the gap in the total cost of ownership is narrowing.
-Although Cloud ERP vendors, such as Netsuite, cite industry analysts that report cloud-based ERP can cost 50% less than on-site ERP for a 100-employee company over a 4 year period.
+When cloud ERP first made an appearance, the software costs and total cost of ownership was much cheaper than on-premise.
+However, we’re now seeing instances where the cost differentials of each are not so wide apart.
+It’s a different cost and payment model, but the gap in the total cost of ownership is narrowing.

 For both approaches, you also need to consider the additional professional services costs – implementation, support, training etc.

-The theory is that a cloud implementation should be a shorter, sharper more agile exercise than traditional ERP.
-And therefore the implementation costs should be lower.
-Again though, that’s not as clear cut as it perhaps once was.
+The theory is that a cloud implementation should be a shorter, sharper, more agile exercise than traditional ERP.
+This should mean implementation costs are lower.
+Again though, that’s not as clear cut as it once was.

-As discussed in my previous blog, the management, maintenance and security of the hosted environment the ERP system is hosted on, rests with the supplier.
+As the management, maintenance and security of the hosted environment the ERP system is hosted on, rests with the supplier.
 This can provide significant cost savings as organisations don’t have to employ a devoted IT team capable of the management of the software and hardware for a system on the scale of ERP.

 Download our new ERP white paper – How To Identify When Your ERP Is Mis-Firing & What To Do About It – HERE